federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 ```
 This way, I correctly discriminated between names such as _"Cassina de' Pecchi"_ and those like _"Torre d'Isola"_.
 ### Cuisines
+Cuisines were grouped into eight categories by geographical area: `african`, `asian`, `continental`, `latin american`, `mediterranean`, `middle eastern`, `north american`, and `oceanic`.
+Another one, `international`, was used for restaurants offering more cuisines.
+The aggregation was made for explanatory analysis: I would advise against applying the same mapping to the original OSM file, since the ability to summarise the data does not make up for the significant loss of detail (whether an Asian restaurant serves Japanese or Indian dishes is actually very useful information).
 <table>
   <tr>
       <td align="center"><b>Figure 1: Map of postal codes</b></td>